 Home Remedies for Colds

-Cold Remedy #5: Stay warm and rested.
-Staying warm and resting when you first come down with a cold or the flu helps your body direct its energy toward the immune battle.
-This battle taxes the body.
+It's especially important to get rest when you first come down with a cold or the flu.
+It helps your body direct its energy to fighting off your infection.
+This battle taxes your body.
 So give it a little help by lying down under a blanket to stay warm if necessary.